This text is translated into Russian by google automatic human level neural machine.

 Experts - about the causes of large-scale fires this summer in Siberia and the Far East

-According to Rosleskhoz, as of September 26, the area covered by fire (as the experts call the territory where the fires raged) has exceeded 16 million hectares in our country since the beginning of the year.
-Of these, more than 10,4 million ha is the land of the Forest Fund.
-And almost all of this territory is the Siberian and Far Eastern Federal Districts (4,08 million and 6,18 million hectares, respectively).
+According to the Federal Forestry Agency, as of September 26, the area covered by fire (as experts call the territory on which the fires raged) exceeded 16 million hectares in our country since the beginning of the year.
+Of these, more than 10,4 million hectares are the lands of the Forest Fund.
+And practically all of this territory is the Siberian and Far Eastern Federal Districts (4,08 million and 6,18 million hectares, respectively).
 The damage from forest fires this year has already exceeded eight billion rubles.
-But in addition, experts say, forest fires have caused losses that no one has calculated and is unlikely to ever calculate - for the environment, for human life and health.
-Why forest fires have reached such proportions this year and whether this could have been avoided - in EastRussia material.
+But in addition, experts say, forest fires have caused losses that no one has counted and is unlikely to ever count - for the environment, for the life and health of people.
+Why forest fires have reached such proportions this year and could it have been avoided - in the material of EastRussia.

 In Krasnoyarsk on September 25, a large meeting was held under the leadership of the Prosecutor General of Russia, Yuri Chaika.
 The main topic of the meeting, in which the heads of the Russian regions participated, was the results of the current fire hazard season.
 The Prosecutor General called the problem of forest fires extremely acute.
 Moreover, according to him, the regional authorities did not do everything that they had to do.